identity-com/on-chain-identity-gateway-v2-evm/smart-contract/threat-model.md

 - `GatewayNetwork::withdrawNetworkFees()`: Allows the primary authority of the network to withdraw the network fees paid on the network

+- `FlexibleNonceForwarder()::execute()`: Allows for meta-transactions to be executed on gateway token operations

 # Key Invariants

 - A gateway token should only be valid on the gateway network it was issued on